 - college- or school registration information posters

-Correx board is a twin walled extruded polypropylene material with flutes.
-It could be described as a "plastic cardboard" and it is widely used for street posters.
-It is treated to make it ink receptive and represents a very low cost option for both indoor and short term outdoor signs.
-(Outdoor durability in South African conditions for correx board is approximately 2 years before it starts becoming brittle from direct sunlight)
+Correx board is a twin walled extruded polypropylene sheet material with flutes.
+It could be described as a " plastic cardboard" and it is widely used for street posters.
+It is treated to make it ink receptive and represents a low cost option for both indoor and medium term outdoor signs.

 It has applications in signage, packaging, printing, advertising, point of sale, storage, transport and general industrial areas.

-Information is normally silk screen printed onto the correx board with a specially prepared solvent ink but can also be applied in the following ways:
+- screen printed onto the correx board with a specially prepared solvent ink

 - self adhesive vinyl information prepared as a cut-out and applied onto the correx boards or